Jatandeep/Thesis/README.md

 </p>

 ## Numerical Results ##
 We perform the single edge notched tension test in a quasi-static setting for plane strain conditions.
 The resulting crack patterns at different displacements for can be seen in Fig. 2.
+Phase field variable *d = 1* denotes crack and *d = 0* means compact material.
 <p align="center">
     <img src="doc/Images_readme/tension_ve-6n2.png" >
 </p>